 - Book: When Breath Becomes Air by Paul Kalanithi

 - Book: The Light Between Us by Laura Lynne Jackson

 - Book: Signs: The Secret Language of the Universe by Laura Lynne Jackson

 - Book: With the End in Mind by Kathryn Mannix

 - A list of further reading on specific types of grief by Choosing Therapy

 Welcome everyone, to part 2 of this two part episode on grief and the process of grieving with special guest clinical psychologist and researcher Verena Kacinskis, my dear friend, and who to this day has some of the most downloaded episodes in our podcast’s history.

-If you haven’t already, I highly recommend listening to last week’s episode which was part 1 on grief and grieving, that’s episode 229, because Verena explains so much about the stages of grief and we both share some of the things that have helped us when we’ve been grieving, as well as some of the foundations of what grief means, what it feels like, and the importance of letting yourself sit in that place rather than resisting or denying it.
+If you haven’t already, I highly recommend listening to last week’s episode which was part 1 on grief and grieving, because Verena explains so much about the stages of grief and we both share some of the things that have helped us when we’ve been grieving, as well as some of the foundations of what grief means, what it feels like, and the importance of letting yourself sit in that place rather than resisting or denying it.

 In today's episode, part 2, we talk about:

 Grieving during a separation, divorce, or when going through a breakup.